Mohammer5/Interdisciplinary-SASS/README.md

 If you just started learning learning CSS or want to get an overview of what CSS is and what it’s capable of, then this book is not for you

+## Prerequisites
+There are a few topic you should be familiar with before you start reading this book.

+### Pure functions and side effects
+This is a topic from outside the CSS world.
+You can find many blog articles just about these two topics.
+I recommend using your search engine of choice and read a few articles about them until you think you understand them, could apply them in a project right away and see the benefits (especially in regards to testability of your code).

+### Programming bottom up
+The article I recommend to read about this topic is written by Paul Graham.
+You can find it on his website or by simply using a search engine and look for “Paul Graham Programming bottom up”.

+### BEM
+BEM introduced a naming convention for css classes to improve CSS performance.
+Although the syntax can look a bit ugly, it has worked great for me so far!
+You can read more about this on BEM’s website.

+### SMACSS
+I like SMACSS mainly for its separation of CSS into problem domains.
+The pages under the category “Core” are available on the website of its inventor.

 ## State, Logic and Presentation

 After having worked with Redux and React in the JavaScript world